 Consider having a dog first aid kit handy in case you need it.
 Keep your veterinarian's contact information close by in case you need to call.
 You may also want the local emergency vet's number in case this all happens in the middle of the night.

 Fortunately, most dogs don't need too much help with whelping as long as there are no complications.
-Her instincts will guide her, but your assistance can help keep her and the puppies safe and comfortable.
-The best thing you can do is to have your supplies ready before the big day.
+Her instincts will guide her, but you can assist by providing her and her puppies a safe, warm, and comfortable place to let nature take its course.
+The best thing you can do is to keep a watchful eye from a distance and have a plan if any problems occur.
 When she goes into labor, your main job is to watch and wait.
 Learn what to expect during whelping so you will know when to step in and help your dog and her puppies.